 If you're scrambling with how to stock your pantry during this emergency, here are the foods I keep on hand.
 Your list will vary with your dietary needs and how you feed your family but it's a place to start.
 Stay calm, breathe deep, and remember we will all get through this together with some good lessons learned.
 Faith over fear!
 While we may find empty shelves intermittently, America's food supply and distribution system are strong.
 There is plenty of food in this country so don't panic.
 Dedicated people behind the scenes are working overtime to get our stores stocked.
 And before you shop, here's a reminder on how to read food labels.

 How to Stock Your Pantry for an Emergency

-Even though we live in earthquake and wildfire-prone California, I’m terrible about stocking my pantry for an emergency until now.
+Even though we live in earthquake and wildfire-prone California, I'm terrible about stocking my pantry for an emergency until now.
 The CDC site advises having at least a two week’s supply of food in your home, as well as prescriptions, over the counter medications and other essentials.
 Here is what I purchased for both my dry pantry and freezer pantry.
 We eat gluten-free and I buy all of the organic I can.
-I also don’t buy stuff like processed cereals or frozen junk food which explains why they are not listed.
-Do what works for your family.
+I also don't buy stuff like processed cereals or frozen junk food which explains why they are not listed.
+Do what works for your family and your kitchen space.

 Dry Pantry Supplies

 Canned, jarred and dry goods usually have long shelf lives but check the expiration date before purchasing.
 Here's my basic list:

 - Onions, garlic, shallots